Taya Kyle: Life after Chris Kyle's death

 In 2014, Kyle founded the Chris Kyle Frog Foundation as a touchstone for veterans and their families.
 The foundation's mission is to "serve those who serve us by providing meaningful interactive experiences that enrich family relationships".

-In May 2013, former Minnesota governor Jesse Ventura brought a defamation suit against Taya Kyle for $1.3 million.
+In May 2013, former Minnesota governor Jesse Ventura brought a defamation suit against the estate of Chris Kyle, of which Taya was the executrix, for $1.3 million.
 The lawsuit was the continuation of an original lawsuit filed in 2012 against Kyle's husband, over a statement made in the book American Sniper.
 In the book's chapter titled "Punching Out Scruff Face", Chris Kyle stated he had punched a celebrity he called "Scruff Face" for saying the SEALs "could afford to lose a couple" in war.
 Ventura won the lawsuit in an 8 to 2 jury decision.
 An appeals court threw out part of the lawsuit in June 2016, and the case was ultimately settled out of court for an undisclosed amount of money.

 Clint Eastwood directed the feature film American Sniper in 2014, based on the lives of Chris and Taya Kyle.
 Taya Kyle was involved in the making of the film, working with the film's screenwriter Jason Hall, and she was portrayed by Sienna Miller.
 The film, released by Warner Bros.
 Pictures nationwide in January 2015, was nominated for six Academy Awards, including Best Picture and Best Adapted Screenplay.
 It won the Academy Award for Best Sound Editing at the 87th Academy Awards.